Federal Transit Administration (FTA), United States Department of Transportation (USDOT).

-Notice of intent to transfer Federally assisted facility.
+Notice of Intent (NOI) to transfer federally assisted land or facility.

-Effective Date: Any Federal agency interested in acquiring the facility must notify the FTA Region III office of its interest by January 7, 2011.
+Any Federal agency interested in acquiring the facility must notify the FTA Region V office of its interest no later than March 27, 2020.

-Interested parties should notify the Regional Office by writing to Letitia Thompson, Regional Administrator, Federal Transit Administration, 1760 Market Street, Suite 500, Philadelphia, PA, 19103.Start Further Info
+Interested parties should notify the Regional Office by writing to Kelley Brookins, Regional Administrator, Federal Transit Administration, 200 West Adams Street, Suite 320, Chicago, IL 60606.

 FOR FURTHER INFORMATION CONTACT:

-49 U.S.C.
-5334(h) provides guidance on the transfer of capital assets.
-Specifically, if a recipient of FTA assistance decides an asset acquired under this chapter at least in part with that assistance is no longer needed for the purpose for which it was acquired, the Secretary of Transportation may authorize the recipient to transfer the asset to a local governmental authority to be used for a public purpose with no further obligation to the Government.
+Federal public transportation law (49 U.S.C.
+5334(h)) provides guidance on the transfer of capital assets.
+Specifically, if a recipient of FTA assistance decides an asset acquired, at least in part, with assistance under 49 U.S.C.
+Chapter 53 is no longer needed for the purpose for which it was acquired, the Secretary of Transportation may authorize the recipient to transfer the asset to a local governmental authority to be used for a public purpose with no further obligation to the Government.
 49 U.S.C.
 5334(h)(1).

-The Secretary may authorize a transfer for a public purpose other than mass transportation only if the Secretary decides:
+The FTA Administrator may authorize a transfer for a public purpose other than mass transportation only if the FTA Administrator decides:

 (A) The asset will remain in public use for at least 5 years after the date the asset is transferred;

-(B) There is no purpose eligible for assistance under this chapter for which the asset should be used;
+(B) There is no purpose eligible for assistance under Chapter 53 of title 49, United States Code, for which the asset should be used;

 (C) The overall benefit of allowing the transfer is greater than the interest of the Government in liquidation and return of the financial interest of the Government in the asset, after considering fair market value and other factors; and